 To qualify to the TRIP as a VFX-only project, your project must:

 be a live-action project (feature, shortfilm, series – single or more episodes, VR), with at least 15% of the shots or an average of one and a half shots per minute of the film are digitally processed

 - spend at least €250K in eligible expenditures (live-action shoots, as well as post-production expenditures and all VFX-related spend in France are eligible, see the full list below)

-Should some of these requirements not be fullfilled, your project can still be qualified to the TRIP as a live action project.
-In that case too, all the VFX expenditures will also be eligible and get 30% tax rebate.
+If less than 50% of your French expenditures is dedicated to VFX-related works, your project can be qualified to the TRIP as a live action project.
+In that case too, all the VFX expenditures will also be eligible and get the tax rebate.